-Detection and alarm systems within residential accommodation 21.9.
+Detection and alarm systems within residential accommodation Private & confidential 40/85 21.9.
 Are provisions within residential accommodation adequate to meet the purpose group and occupancy of the property?
 Describe the standard/category along with provisions.
 Each residential flat is provided with a Grade D1 LD2 (BS 5839:2019 + A1:2020) system which comprises of smoke detection throughout all circulation areas that form part of the escape route from [within] and heat detection within areas of high fire risk to occupants (kitchen).
-The system is not linked to an alarm receiving centre.
+Upon activation of a detector, the alarm will sound locally to the flat of origin and it will be the responsibility of occupants / neighbouring residents to notify Humberside Fire & Rescue to request their attendance.
+Actions to be taken are confirmed by Fire Action Notices and information contained within residents' handbooks.
 Residents with specific impairments should be provided with individual devices in the form of pendants and vibrating pads.
 Again, such provisions should be considered as part of the PCFRA.
 HCC confirmed that as part of future proofing of their HRRB's, as a baseline install within void properties, a Grade D1 LD2 fire alarm system is installed.
-HCC are also working on a system which sends key information to the cloud. e.g. the system will identify issues and in the event of an activation - HCC will be automatically notified.
+HCC are also working on a system which sends key information to the cloud. e.g. the system will identify issues in the event of an activation - HCC will be automatically notified.
 HCC do not currently have sufficient resources to monitor activations however, plans are being put in place to achieve this.

-Photo 76 Photo 77 Evacuation alert system Inline with recommendations made in Phase 1 of the Grenfell Tower report (Executive Summary) Section 12, 33.22 (d).
+Photo 83 Photo 84 Evacuation alert system Inline with recommendations made in Phase 1 of the Grenfell Tower report (Executive Summary) Section 12, 33.22 (d).
 If the property is defined as a high rise residential building, it should be equipped with an evacuation and alert system which meets BS 8629:2019.
 21.10.
-Is an Evacuation alert system provided and does it consist of the following: - Evacuation and alert control indicating equipment (EACIE) within additional SIB accessible to the attending Fire and Rescue Service - Signage to indicate EACIE - Sounders for evacuation and alert system within each residential flat - EACIE to be on toggle switches - Ability for the Fire and Rescue service to control evacuation by individual floor or whole building There is no evacuation and alert control indicating equipment provided at Block 3.
+Is an Evacuation alert system provided and does it consist of the following: - Evacuation and alert control indicating equipment (EACIE) within additional SIB accessible to the attending Fire and Rescue Service - Signage to indicate EACIE - Sounders for evacuation and alert system within each residential flat - EACIE to be on toggle switches - Ability for the Fire and Rescue service to control evacuation by individual floor or whole building There is no evacuation alert system provided at Block 2.

-Photo 78 Photo 79 Private & confidential 42/88 22.
+Photo 85 Photo 86 Private & confidential 41/85 22.
 Emergency escape lighting 22.1.
 Has a reasonable standard of emergency escape lighting been provided?
 Is emergency escape lighting adequate to enable occupants to locate, and move safely along defined routes and escape via final exits?
 Describe arrangements and deficiencies observed.
 Although emergency lighting was not tested, an inspection of luminaires and their locations has determined that provisions are adequate to enable occupants to locate, and move safely along, defined routes and escape via final exits.
-Emergency lighting installed consists of bulk head lights, illuminated signs and ceiling mounted lights; all luminaires are low voltage LED.
+Emergency lighting installed consists of wall and ceiling mounted luminaires which are located directly outside flats, lobbies and the stairwell; all luminaires are low voltage LED.
 The building is provided with a mixture of maintained (X 1 180) luminaires and non maintained (X 0 180) luminaires with a three hour battery back up.
-Bulkheads and final exits are maintained units.
-Internal and external provisions appear satisfactory, although there are some small rooms which are not provided with luminaires, however based on risk assessment, the risk within these areas has determined current provisions as satisfactory.
+Final exits are maintained units.
+Internal and external provisions appear satisfactory, although there are some small rooms such as the cleaners store which are not provided with luminaires, however based on risk assessment, the risk within these areas has determined current provisions as satisfactory.
 Luminaires are provided with test switch keys which are located at various places and are tested monthly internally.
-Provisions appear to be in accordance with BS 9999 Table 8
+Provisions appear to be in accordance with BS 9999 Table 8.